yashm55/Automatic_Zoom_Meeting_Joiner/README.md

 ![ss14](https://user-images.githubusercontent.com/42169204/107084773-7dde6800-681d-11eb-8678-4f8cedc2b4b9.jpg)

 ```
-*The following steps would only work if you have followed the step 1 and the results match.
+*The following steps will only work if you have followed the step 1 and the results match.
 ```

 3. Forward or send your bot the messages of zoom meeting's details.